-Secured affirmance of ERISA plan administrator's decision to deny benefits based on reasonableness of administrator's interpretation of plan language.
+Secured appellate affirmance of ERISA plan administrator's decision to deny benefits based on reasonable interpretation of plan language.

 Defeated class action fraud and RICO claims based on federal preemption and the named plaintiff's inability to prove that the unit he purchased failed to perform as advertised.

-Successfully asserted doctrine of primary jurisdiction to defeat class action filed against regulated utility.
+Successfully asserted doctrine of primary jurisdiction to defeat class action against regulated utility.

-Obtained dismissal of late fee class action based on the common law defense of voluntary payment.
+Obtained dismissals of numerous class actions based on the common law defense of voluntary payment.

 "How Local Charities Can Benefit From Your Cy Pres Settlements";